ssakana/LessonAgent/README.md

 ### Dataset Details

-Our dataset samples can be found in the [dataset](dataset) directory.
 Each data entry includes `input` and `output`.
 The `input` is the prompt provided to LLMs, and the `output` is a complete lesson plan.

 ```python
 [